jfaghm/selective-imputation/README.txt

 Although any text data input is acceptable by this demo, we recommend to use the three default datasets: adult_data.txt, census_data.txt, and clinic_data.txt.
-Please do NOT move their file locations.
+Please do NOT move the file locations.
+Please unzip MI_R_result.zip to the current folder.

 ===== Command Example =====
 evaluateImputation('adult_data.txt',[1 3 5 11 12 13],'SKNN',0.1);